DiscordMessenger/mwas/README.md

 ## Functions shimmed by this compatibility layer

-This is a list of functions shimmed, along with their implementation.
+This is a list of functions shimmed, along with their implementation if Windows doesn't provide one.

 - `GetFileSizeEx` - Implemented using `GetFileSize`.